lionel-lints/minesweeper/README.md

 # Mine-Sweeper

-A small React version of minesweeper, just a diddy.
+A React version of minesweeper, just a fun small game side project built over a few days.

 A production build of this project is viewable at: [mine-sweeper.surge.sh](http://mine-sweeper.surge.sh)